jiajunzhangnlp/EUREKA-MangoNMT/README.md

 Boost 1.47.0 or later http://www.boost.org

-Eigen 3.1.x http://eigen.tuxfamily.org (you can use the Eigen we provide in 3rdparty, different Eigen version may cause runtime error)
+Eigen 3.1.x http://eigen.tuxfamily.org (you can use the Eigen we provide in 3rdparty, different Eigen version may cause runtime error.
+If you find runtime error, you should check whether Eigen works well in your system.)

 Optional (best to have):